TannaciousXP/sendEmail/README.md

 # sendEmail

-Receive a JSON.body with the following format: { to: "myemail@example.com", subject: “hello”, body: “world” }, then use nodemailer API to send the email
+Receive a JSON.body with the following format: { to: "myemail@example.com", subject: “hello”, body: “world” }, then use nodemailer API to send an email

 hosted on [heroku](https://pxt-sendemail.herokuapp.com/), view page for instructions